 Towards SOTA Forecasting LLMs

 High-stakes decisions in policy, investing, and risk management require reasoning about the future under uncertainty.
-Language models can ingest and synthesize vast information across thousands of topics, making them promising candidates for this task.
-But off-the-shelf LLMs are poor forecasters: they are overconfident, poorly calibrated, and rarely trained to reason probabilistically about open-ended outcomes.
+Language models can ingest and synthesize vast information across thousands of topics, making them natural candidates.
+But off-the-shelf LLMs are weak forecasters: they are overconfident, poorly calibrated, and rarely trained to reason probabilistically about open-ended outcomes.
+Recent benchmarks show the gap closing: the best LLMs now achieve Brier scores within range of human superforecaster panels,[4] with parity projected by late 2026.[5]

-We train an 8B-parameter language model to make calibrated, open-ended predictions about world events.
-On the OpenForesight benchmark (302 questions, May–August 2025), our model, EF-8B, surpasses all published baselines including OpenForecaster-8B, a recent open-source system that itself matched proprietary models like GPT-OSS-120B and DeepSeek-R1 in Brier score and accuracy.
-This result is interesting because when using the right reinforcement learning harness to post-train the model, it consistently beats models 10-15x larger in parameter count.
+We train an 8B-parameter language model to make open-ended predictions about world events.
+On the OpenForesight benchmark (302 questions, May–August 2025), EF-8B surpasses all published baselines including OpenForecaster-8B,[1] a recent open-source system that itself matched proprietary models like GPT-OSS-120B and DeepSeek-R1 in Brier score and accuracy.
+The right reinforcement learning harness lets post-training alone consistently beat models 10-15x larger in parameter count.

 Each question is paired with retrieved news context from up to one month before the event resolves, ensuring no future information leaks into the prediction.
 The model must reason about what it knows, weigh competing signals, and produce both an answer and a calibrated probability.

 Context building.
 The quality of retrieved context is the single largest driver of forecasting accuracy.
-We developed a proprietary context-building pipeline that mirrors how a skilled human would prepare before making a prediction: iteratively searching, evaluating relevance, and synthesizing information from a large corpus.
-This goes well beyond standard vector similarity retrieval.
-Our system uses structured search strategies and can leverage capable reasoning models to assess and curate the most decision-relevant passages for each question.
-This already results in better baseline accuracy even with the same model, without any weight-space changes.
+Our tailor-made context-building pipeline mirrors how a skilled forecaster prepares: iteratively searching, evaluating relevance, and synthesizing from a large corpus.
+It combines structured search with calls to the best reasoning models to curate the most decision-relevant passages — improving accuracy without any weight changes.

 Reward design for uncertainty.
 Standard RL rewards in language model training treat correctness as binary: right or wrong.
 Forecasting demands more.
 We modified the reward function so the model is incentivized to take calibrated risks: making bold predictions when evidence supports it and hedging appropriately when it doesn't.
-The model is rewarded not just for being right, but for how confidently right it is, and penalized more harshly for confident mistakes than for uncertain ones.
+The model is rewarded for how confidently right it is, and penalized more harshly for confident mistakes than for uncertain ones.

 Modified GRPO training.
-We adapted the Group Relative Policy Optimization (GRPO) algorithm itself to better suit the forecasting setting.
+We adapted the Group Relative Policy Optimization (GRPO) algorithm[2][3] itself to better suit the forecasting setting.
 In standard GRPO, all errors are treated roughly equally during policy updates.
 Our modifications introduce asymmetry: highly confident incorrect predictions receive disproportionately strong penalties, while highly confident correct predictions receive the largest rewards.
-This reshapes the optimization landscape to favor the kind of well-calibrated, exploratory reasoning that characterizes skilled human forecasters.
+This reshapes the optimization landscape to favor well-calibrated, exploratory reasoning.

 Results